pm4ml/documents/antora_instructions_for_doc_contributors.md

 **NOTE:** When using nvm for Windows, you have to specify the full Node.js version, such as 12.19.0.

-Run the `node` command to verify Node.js is properly installed and active:
+Run the `node` command to verify that Node.js is properly installed and active:

 ```
  $ node -v